 Please see Directions if you need further assistance or please call our offices at (540) 458-8768.

-Lee Chapel offers multiple tour options for your school group.
+The University Chapel offers multiple tour options for your school group.
 Each tour includes a museum activity and pre-and post-visit materials.
-Lee Chapel is no longer just a place for history; our variety of tours can cover English, science, math, art, and family life SOLs.
+The Chapel is no longer just a place for history; our variety of tours can cover English, science, math, art, and family life SOLs.

 To learn more about School Group tours, visit our Education page.